Commonwealth Shared Scholarship

 How to apply

-Applicants must hold a successful offer of study from UWE Bristol for MSc Cyber Security
+Applicants must hold a successful offer of study from UWE Bristol for the applicable courses above.

 To access the Commonwealth Scholarship Commission's Complaints Procedure and Safeguarding Policy, please visit the UK Government website.